4ms/metamodule/docs/simulator-building.md

 cmake --fresh -B build -GNinja      #Or whatever build system you want
 ```

-By default the simulator logs errors and warnings to the console.
-For more
+By default the simulator logs at the DEBUG level to the console.
+To change
-verbose logging, add `-DLOG_LEVEL=DEBUG` (levels: NONE, ERROR, WARN, INFO,
+this, add `-DLOG_LEVEL=...` (levels: NONE, ERROR, WARN, INFO, DEBUG, TRACE,
-DEBUG, TRACE, DUMP).
+DUMP).

 Build it: